Driver Hits Cars, Bicyclist on Park Street

 Gardner says the driver was a Caucasian male and looked to be in his 50s.
 The license plate on the car was from Washington.

-Walla Walla community member Joe Bardett had been driving with his wife and son when he saw the truck approaching.
+Walla Walla community member Joe Barnett had been driving with his family when he saw the truck approaching.
 As the car approached he slowed down but was still hit.
-Bardett ran up to the driver after he left his truck; he says he looked disoriented.
+Barnett ran up to the driver after he left his truck; he says he looked disoriented.

 “He climbed out of the car, staggered a bit, looked at me with glazed eyes and was trying to walk away.
 And I grabbed hold of him, and I said ‘stay,’ and he started falling down, so I laid him down on the ground on his side and went back to check that everybody was okay in my car,” he said.